Check out the latest Gene Watson Peers Quotes Click hereArrow up

 On Monday 7 December 2009, Hux Records released Cal Smith's 'The Best of Cal Smith' (Hux Records, 2009) as HUX 110.

-'Singer Cal Smith is the possessor of a warm, comforting baritone who had a significant presence in the US country music market, especially during the 1970s.
+'Singer Cal Smith (Thursday 7 April 1932 - Thursday 10 October 2013) was the possessor of a warm, comforting baritone who had a significant presence in the US country music market, especially during the 1970s.
 This sixteen track compilation covers his MCA years from 1973 to 1978, his best and most successful period.